united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/monitoring.md

 - Data status, for example, the current rate of Kafka messages per second.
 - Data connection statuses measures the current latency.
 - Kubernetes statuses shows error events.
-- The current topic structure used by data sources and the corresponding payloads.
+- In addtion, you can check the topic structure used by data sources and the corresponding payloads.

 Also, you can create a new connection and initilize the created connection to deploy a data source.
 <!--Add delete and edit if these functionalities are available-->